uha26/college-demo/README.md

 # college-demo
-just for learning purpose i created this
+just for learning purpose i created this.
+Author:uha